 A meal is a precious gift for the men, women, and children who join us each day for breakfast, lunch, and/or dinner at Memphis Union Mission.
 For many, the food we provide may be the only nutrition they receive.

-Everyday of the year, the Mission provides a breakfast, lunch, and dinner meal.
-Each year, we provide over 250,000 meals for the hungry.
+Every day of the year, the Mission provides breakfast, lunch, and dinner.
+Each year, we provide over 313,000 meals for the hungry.

 Lunch is free and open to the public.
 Lunch guests should arrive no later than 11 a.m.
 Dinner is reserved for overnight guests.

-Many homeless men live in fear of being robbed, beaten, or even killed.
+Many homeless men live in fear of being robbed or physically attacked.
 And extreme temperatures can make sleeping on the streets further dangerous.

 That's why providing safe, clean shelter for our overnight guests is so important.
 Doing so gives hope to our guests, and communicates God's love to them in a practical way.